jiscfoo/eduroam-test/README.md

 Running
 -------

-Three options are available, depending on the local toolset available:
+Various options are available, depending on the local toolset available:

  1. Vagrant and a local hypervisor (eg. [Virtualbox](https://www.virtualbox.org/))
  2. Docker
- 3. A downloadable _appliance_ to run within a local hypervisor (coming..?)
+ 4. Directly run the `eduroam-test.sh` script

 All three end up running the supplied `eduroam-test.sh` shell script.